pulento/A1Evo_Electrified/README.md

 ```
 xattr -c /Applications/A1Evo_Electrified.app
 ```
-**Windows binaries aren't signed either but it will warn you and gives you the option to continue the first time you run**
+**Windows binaries aren't signed either but it will warn you and gives you the option (More Info) to continue the first time you run**